Checklists & Forms

 A Checklist in Unifize is a structured, step-by-step list of actions or data fields that guide users through completing a process.
 It typically includes:

-Fields like text, date, picklist, user, approval, file upload, etc.
+• Fields like text, rich text, date, picklist, user, approval, file upload, etc.

 Checklists are ideal for workflows that involve reviews, validations, or a series of steps that need to be completed in sequence or parallel.